missionpinball/mpf-docs/docs/gmc/installation.md

     In these rare cases, exit the editor and from the Project List, remove your project from the list of saved projects.
 Then in your project folder delete the *.godot* folder and re-import your project.godot file into the Project List.

-## Install the GMC Plugin
+## Activate the GMC Plugin

 !!! note "There will be errors"

-    During this step, at various points some pieces will be setup before others and Godot will present errors.
-It is safe to ignore them, we will restart Godot after this step and everything will be in order.
+    During this step, at various points some pieces will be setup before others and Godot will present errors about files not found or scripts unable to be parsed.
+It is safe to ignore these errors for now: we will restart Godot after this step and everything will be in order.

 In the Godot Editor, open the *Project > Project Settings* menu and select the *Plugins* tab.
 You should see an option there for **Godot MC**, check the checkbox to enable the plugin.